-- The course provides quantitative determine the amount of various chemical species in solutions by titrations and conduct the quantitative determinations with accuracy - The course provides to develop novel materials to be used as zeolite and prepare columns for removal of hardness of water - The course provides to synthesise a polymer or a drug
+- LO 1: The students are able to determine the amount of various chemical species in solutions by titrations quantitatively with accuracy - LO 2: The students are able to develop novel materials to be used as zeolite and prepare columns for removal of hardness of water - LO 3: The students develop skills to synthesise a polymer or a drug

 - 1. Determination of Sodium Hydroxide with HCl (Na2CO3 Primary Standard) - 2.
 Determination of Alkalinity (Carbonate and Hydroxide) of water sample - 3.
-Determination of Fe(II)/Mohr's Salt by Permanganometry - 4.
-Determination of Oxalic Acid by Permanganometry - 5.
-Determination of Chromium (VI) by Mohr's Salt Solution - 6.
-Determination of Zinc by EDTA method - 7.
-Determination of Hardness of Water sample by EDTA method - 8.
-Determination of Chlorine in water by Iodometric Titration - 9.
-Ionexchange/ Zeolite column for removal of hardness of water - 10.
-Synthesis of Polymer/ drug
+Determination of percentage of Iron in the given rust solution by external indicator method - 4.
+Determination of total Hardness of Water sample by EDTA method - 5.
+Preparation and analysis of Ionexchange/ Zeolite column for removal of hardness of water - 6.
+Green Synthesis of Polymer/ drug

-- 1. Vogel's Quantitative Chemical Analysis V Edition Longman. - 2.
-Experiments in Applied Chemistry (For Engineering Students) Sinita Rattan S. K. Kataria & Sons, New Delhi
+1. Vogel's Quantitative Chemical Analysis - V - Edition - Longman.

+2. Experiments in Applied Chemistry (For Engineering Students) - Sinita Rattan - S. K. Kataria & Sons, New Delhi

-CPNM LAB
+BT-1208 CPNM LAB